dty4work/livelesson-git/README.md

 	- `git push <WHERE> <WHAT>`
 	- To updae a PR, we make the changes to the branch locally and re-`push`

+- a merge conflict can happen after a PR is issued